-Cell phones and Laptop Computers CAN NOT be used in Lecture or Lab.
+Cell phones and Laptop Computers CAN NOT be used in Lecture or Lab unless authorized by the instructor.
 Cell phones CAN NOT be used for calculators.
 If you are caught using your cell phone during class or if the phone continuously rings during class the cell phone will be confiscated.
 Cell phones and Laptops MUST NOT be out on the desk or in your hands during class or lab, otherwise they may be taken up.
 If a cell phone or Laptop is confiscated it will be kept during Lecture and Lab.
-The only exception to this will be in the case of a Special Services recommendation which will be handled on an individual student basis.
+The only exceptions to this will be in the case of a Special Services recommendation, which will be handled on an individual student basis OR when authorized by the instructor during class.